TETRA Technologies Inc. (TTI) Just Got Our Attention

-TETRA Technologies Inc. (NYSE:TTI) went up by 2.35% from its latest closing price compared to the recent 1-year high of $3.95.
-The company’s stock price has collected 6.81% of gains in the last five trading sessions.
+TETRA Technologies Inc. (NYSE:TTI) went down by -1.86% from its latest closing price compared to the recent 1-year high of $4.10.
+The company’s stock price has collected -3.66% of loss in the last five trading sessions.
 Press Release reported on 06/08/21 that TETRA Technologies, Inc. Set to Join Russell 3000(R) Index

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.